Robbie Grossman Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 16th in the league.
+- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 15th in MLB.

-- The Mets' 4.50 team ERA ranks 19th among all league pitching staffs.
+- The Mets' 4.49 team ERA ranks 19th across all MLB pitching staffs.

-- Mets pitchers combine to give up 162 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The righty last appeared on Tuesday against the Atlanta Braves, when he threw 4 2/3 innings, allowing three earned runs while giving up eight hits.
+- The left-hander's most recent time out came on Wednesday against the Atlanta Braves, when he went 5 1/3 innings, surrendering five earned runs while allowing nine hits.

-- The 28-year-old has an ERA of 5.54, with 7.3 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .300 batting average against him.
+- In seven games this season, the 34-year-old has amassed an ERA of 3.73, with 6.6 strikeouts per nine innings.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.